fguogufe2/pinyinlize/readMe.md

 This is a simple script that converts short Chinese text to pinyin.

-It first tokenizes the Chinese text using Jieba, then output the corresponding pinyin of the Chinese tokens via pypinyin's `lazy_pinyin` methods.
+It first tokenizes the Chinese text using Jieba, then output the corresponding pinyin of the Chinese tokens via pypinyin's `lazy_pinyin` method.

  input: chinese text
  output: pinyin text